ThisNekoGuy/PKHeX/README.md

 The executable can be built with any compiler that supports C# 12.

+On Linux, build with `EnableWindowsTargeting=true dotnet publish --configuration Release --output ./publish --self-contained true` and navigate to the publish folder for PKHeX.exe.

 ### Build Configurations

 Use the Debug or Release build configurations when building.
 There isn't any platform specific code to worry about!